Do you remember The Ghosts of Motley Hall on TV in the 1970s? It was filmed at the fictional Motley Hall – home to the fictional Uproar family.

 Borwick Hall was leased to music critic and scholar Fuller Maitland on the specific condition that he restore the building – which then became his home until his death in 1936.

 In 1911 he gave up his rather controversial career as a music journalist and critic to focus on writing books including his autobiography, A Door-Keeper of Music (1929), in which he admitted that he had been wrong in earlier years to dismiss Sullivan’s comic operas as ‘ephemeral’.
-He also softened (slightly) his aversion to ‘modern’ and ‘foreign composers finally recognising the importance of the likes of Richard Strauss and Debussy.
+He also softened (slightly) his aversion to ‘modern’ and ‘foreign’ composers finally recognising the importance of the likes of Richard Strauss and Debussy.

 Born in 1856 at 90 Portland Place in London, Fuller Maitland was to have quite an impact on the British scene from the 1880s to the 1920s.
-He not only encouraged the rediscovery of Henry Purcell’s music and English virginal music, but was also a passionate advocate of an ‘English Musical Renaissance’.
+He not only encouraged the rediscovery of Henry Purcell’s music and early English keyboard music, but was also a passionate advocate of an ‘English Musical Renaissance’.
 He was a a particular fan of Charles Villiers Stanford and Hubert Parry, yet pointedly dismissive of the likes of Arthur Sullivan, Edward Elgar and ‘Fritz’ Delius.

 Fuller Maitland wrote as a critic for the Pall Mall Gazette, The Guardian and The Times and was appointed editor of the second edition of Grove’s Dictionary – some of his articles still survive today in revised form in the 2010 online version.